FAFSA Income Limits: How Much Income Is Too Much?

 There is no maximum income you can have for the FAFSA.

 Whether you’re the richest person in the country or have an annual income of $0, you can submit the FAFSA.
-The amount of money you are eligible to receive will vary depending on your income, but it does not preclude you from submitting a form to see what grants and student loans you may qualify for.
+The amount of money you are eligible to receive will vary depending on your income, but it does not preclude you from submitting a form to see which grants and student loans you may qualify for.

 The Pell Grant, the federal government’s largest grant program for low- and middle-income students, is awarded based on your or your family’s income.